 After a few years of instability, the Queens Head Hotel’s new(ish) owners have made the pub a destination to be reckoned with.
-Declaring that they have the ‘coldest beer, and the warmest welcome’ in Ballarat, the pub is also home to Lenny’s Bistro, which boats a modern menu that makes the most of local produce.
+Declaring that they have the ‘coldest beer, and the warmest welcome’ in Ballarat, the pub is also home to Lenny’s Bistro, which boasts a modern menu that makes the most of local produce.

 There’s also a bottle shop next door which is perfect for the odd traveller.

 The Provincial Hotel can be found across from Ballarat’s ostentatious railway station, and while The Provincial could be described by the same word, there is plenty of substance to go with the pub’s style.
 The hotel is home to restaurant, Lola.
 Which is open for breakfast, lunch, and dinner.
-There are also accomodation options available, and event spaces for those looking to host something larger.
+There are also accommodation options available, and event spaces for those looking to host something larger.

 Aunty Jack’s mission is to put Ballarat on the map as the craft brewing capital of Australia, and you could make a fair argument that Ballarat is already there.
-Aunty Jack’s brews its own beers, with a lager, session ale, pale ale, IPA, porter, and a range of other experiemental flavours on offer.
+Aunty Jack’s brews its own beers, with a lager, session ale, pale ale, IPA, porter, and a range of other experimental flavours on offer.